Okanjo/okanjo-docs/docs/Products.md

 :   `date time` When the deal may no longer be redeemed by buyers for the **full** promotional value, but may still be redeemed for the paid value.
 `deal_value`
 :   `decimal 10,2` The promotional value of the deal. e.g. $20 buys $40 worth of goods/service. $20 is the `price`, $40 is the `deal_value`.
+`dimensions`
+:   `array` Optional.
+Must be included if variants is present.
+Multidimensional array of product attributes and price modifiers.
+`variants`
+:   `array` Optional.
+Must be included if dimensions is present.
+Multidimensional array of product information keyed by query string, comprised of dimension->attribute pairs for all combinations of dimensions.
+`parcel_predefined_package`
+:   `string` Specify either this field or `parcel_length`, `parcel_width`, and `parcel_height`, but not both.
+A carrier-specific parcel type.
+For example, see EasyPost's [list of parcels](https://www.easypost.com/service-levels-and-parcels).
+`parcel_length`
+:   `decimal` The length of the parcel, in inches.
+`parcel_width`
+:   `decimal` The width of the parcel, in inches.
+`parcel_height`
+:   `decimal` The height of the parcel, in inches.
+`parcel_weight`
+:   `decimal` The weight of the parcel, in ounces.

 ### Returns